 When the House select committee investigating the Jan.
 6 Capitol attack holds its final meeting Monday, the expected headline is whether it will make criminal referrals to the Justice Department or other outside entities -- especially concerning former President Donald Trump.

-The committee has been considering criminal referrals for multiple individuals who participated in efforts to attempt to overturn the 2020 election, including former White House chief of staff Mark Meadows, former White House attorney John Eastman, former Justice Department official Jeffrey Clark and Trump's former personal attorney Rudy Giuliani, according to sources familiar with their discussions.
+The committee has been considering criminal referrals for multiple individuals who participated in efforts to attempt to overturn the 2020 election, including former White House chief of staff Mark Meadows, former Trump election attorney John Eastman, former Justice Department official Jeffrey Clark and Trump's former personal attorney Rudy Giuliani, according to sources familiar with their discussions.

 The panel's nine members had debated for months the merits of sending one or several criminal referrals to Attorney General Merrick Garland and the Justice Department, along with referrals to other government agencies and even to bar associations.